Florida opens criminal probe into voter registration firm

 The company was formed in June by Nathan Sproul, a conservative Arizona political consultant and a former executive director of the state’s Republican Party.

-Alarm over potential voter registration fraud in Florida in the run-up to the November 6 election was first raised by Palm Beach County Elections Supervisor Susan Bucher, who flagged 106 “questionable” applications turned in by SAC this month.
+Alarm over potential voter registration fraud in Florida in the run-up to the November 6 election was first raised by Palm Beach County Elections Supervisor Susan Bucher, who flagged 106 “questionable” applications turned in by Strategic Allied this month.

 Bucher - whose county introduced hanging chads and butterfly ballots to the political lexicon during the 2000 presidential election debacle in Florida - said her staff had raised questions about suspiciously similar signatures and incorrect addresses and dates of birth on voter registration forms.